The Beginner's Guide To Beard Oil

 How Often Should You Apply Beard Oil

 A common question many guys have is…“how often should I apply beard oil?”
-You will likely apply your beard oil once or twice daily.
+You should apply beard oil once or twice daily.
 Beard oil works best if you use it after you shower on a clean beard.
 A freshly washed beard tends to be more receptive to the benefits that beard oil can offer, and we know that beard oils help to seal in moisture.
 But wait…not so fast…Before you apply the oil, make sure that the beard is dry.
 The presence of water could prevent your beard from absorbing oil if it is wet.

 To get started, add a few drops of oil to the palm of your hand.
 A dime to nickel-size amount should be adequate.
 Next, rub your hands together, spreading the oil over your palms and fingers.
 Massage the oil into your beard using a sweeping motion from top to bottom, following the direction of growth from root to tip.
 Next, brush your palms over the sides of the beard.
 Follow that movement with a massaging of your beard from the bottom with your palms.
 You will want to ensure that you are not only massaging the oil into your beard but also over your skin.
 Remember, your goal is to show a little bit of love to your skin and beard.
 Finally, do not forget to take care of your mustache.
 Using your fingertips, smooth the oil over your mustache.